3-month-old-wake-windows

 Wake Window Variability

-Every baby has different needs when it comes to 3-month-old wake windows.
+Every baby has different needs regarding 3-month-old wake windows.
 While some babies thrive with a shorter, 1-hour wake window, others may handle a longer stretch.
 The key is to watch for signs of tiredness and adjust the 3-month-old wake windows accordingly, whether it’s a quick nap or a longer awake period.

 Wake Window Activities for a 3-Month-Old